 When cooking cabbage or turnip, make sure to keep the lid a bit off the pot for the entire time; if the acids drip back into the water, they give cabbage and turnip the strong, unpleasant tastes that everyone loved to hate.

 Additionally, a large amount of boiling water means that there will be less of an overall temperature drop when the frozen or otherwise vegetable is dropped into the water, and so it will return to the boil more quickly.
-The more quickly it boils, the quicker it kills the enzymes that get released from Vegetables that kill vitamins.
+The more quickly it boils, the quicker it kills the enzymes that get released from vegetables that kill vitamins.

 If it takes 1 minute for the water to resume boiling, the vegetable can have up to 20% of its vitamin C destroyed by enzymes.
 On the other hand, vegetables cooked in a small amount of water or steamed retain twice as much vitamin C compared to those cooked in lots of water.
 The more water, the more nutrients that will leach into it.
-If you save all your vegetable waters for stocks, this is not a problem (the vegetable water will not retain vitamin C, but it will retain the other vitamins and minerals.)
-If you don't, you then have to choose between appearance and nutrition.
+If you save all your vegetable waters for stocks, this is perhaps not such a problem (the vegetable water will not retain vitamin C, but it will retain the other vitamins and minerals.)
+If you don’t, you then have to choose between appearance and nutrition.

 - Canned Vegetables

 - Leafy Vegetables

 - Viscous Vegetables